PORAC Issues Symposium 2018 – Palm Springs

 The Impact of Court Cases & Pension Reform On Law Enforcement

 Attending this year’s Symposium?
 Be sure to join us on Tuesday Evening for cocktails & small bites at the PORAC sponsored, Networking for Professional Development Reception & Raffle.
 PORAC will be sponsoring a social networking event inside the DoubleTree Hotel for registered attendees following the first day of Symposium topics.
-More info coming soon!
+The event will take place on Tuesday, April 10th from 4:30 pm-6:00 pm.

 2018 Symposium Topics: